 We got to the castle a few minutes before 11 am, just in time to see the changing of the guard.
 The castle was packed and the line horrendous, so we decided to pass rather than wait.
 (If we had been sure we were going inside, I could have bought tickets online before we left home.)
 It is a huge castle, with sections dating from the 12th to the 20th century.

 When I got back to the cabin about 10:30, mom was already asleep.
 I didn't read long before going asleep myself.
-We got to sleep in the next day--our first sea day!Continue to 11 of 13 below.
+We got to sleep in the next day—our first sea day.

 Invergordon, Scotland - Gateway to Inverness